2008 Signal Integrity Seminars

 Dear Jayaram,

 Wow!
 Changing the vertical gain made a HUGE difference in your measured noise.
-That is a sure sign that the A/D quantization levels in your scope are limiting your measurements.
+That was a sure sign that the A/D quantization levels in your scope were definitely limiting your measurements.

 If you must continue using the scope, let's think about how averaging works.
 The averaging feature reduces the *uncorrelated* noise power according in proportion to the number of waveforms averaged.